Price Guide

 Swatch Royal Pop Price: Every Number Explained

-€385 for a Lépine pocket watch, €400 for a Savonnette, €100 to lock your colorway with us — and what the secondary market is likely to do once Swatch boutiques close on May 16th.
+€385 Swatch retail for a Lépine pocket watch, €400 for a Savonnette — and what the resale and secondary market are likely to do once Swatch boutiques close on May 16th.

 Quick answer: how much does the Swatch Royal Pop cost?